Current employer: Real Ideas

-The University taught me the wide and important reach the arts have on people of all ages and backgrounds and this is integral to my current role at RIO.
+The University taught me the wide and important reach the arts have on people of all ages and backgrounds and this is integral to my current role at Real Ideas.

 Do you stay in touch with other University of Plymouth alumni or lecturers?

 As a company, Exim has a great relationship with the University and I saw many of the lecturers on a regular basis when I was there.